mueseralex/showcase/README.md

 ## About

+THE FRAMEWORK PACKAGE IS STILL BEING UPLOADED.
 This is Telegram Framework centered around a bot that interacts with users via direct messages.
 The goal is to provide creators with a framework that handles payments, users, referrals, and private website sessions.

 ## Branch Info